 ESTS School Scholarships

-Application for Scholarships for Skill Track Courses and Knowledge Track will be announced soon
+Application for Scholarships for Skill Track Course and Knowledge Track now open

 ESTS has initiated scholarships for its School courses to promote and support education in thoracic surgery for trainees in thoracic surgery or thoracic surgeons who have finished their training programme.
-Five Skill Track scholarships will be provided for each ‘Elancourt in /Copenhagen’ course being held in February and September 2017 and five scholarships for the Knowledge Track 'Antalya Revisted in Prague', Czech Republic March 2017.
+Three Skill Track scholarships will be provided for the ‘Elancourt in Copenhagen’ course being held on 19 - 21 April 2017 and five scholarships for the Knowledge Track 'Antalya Revisted in Prague', Czech Republic 13 - 18 March 2017.